ypriverol/github-paper/REVIEWS.md

 Github large file support is not free, generally speaking.

+> R/ We added a new sentence to the introduction highlighting this concern.

 In the conclusions, the (substantial) learning curve of git is mentioned.
 Perhaps some pointers to open lessons should be made available, along with workshops?
 For example, both Data Carpentry and Software Carpentry teach git and github on a global basis.
 (Disclaimer: I am heavily involved with both.)

+> R/ We agree with the reviewer and in the present version we added some useful links to documentation, coursers and tutorials.

 ## Minor comments: